AmePelliccia/AmePelliccia/README.md

 #### SLG005 - Corporate Social Responsibility (CSR) Reporting
 **DMC:** AMP-SLG-005-00-00AA-00-1

-This structured and comprehensive list assigns DMCs to various domains within Ampel Systems, covering a wide range of technologies, systems, and innovations.
-Each assignment is detailed with its respective DMC code, providing clarity and organization to the cataloging of these technologies.

-ountability in lobbying activities.
-   - **Components:**
-     - **Subsystems:** Lobbying registries, activity tracking tools, and disclosure platforms.
-     - **Applications:** Public accountability, lobbying transparency, and policy influence monitoring.

 2. **SLG002 - Ethical Governance Frameworks**
    - **DMC:** AMP-SLG-002-00-00AA-00-1
    - **Description:** Frameworks to ensure ethical practices in corporate and governmental governance.